aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <sup>52-54</sup>&nbsp;They hunted me down
 like a bird&#x2197;,
 those who hate me for no reason.
-They dropped me to die in a dungeon, and threw stones down upon me.
+They dropped me to die in a dungeon&#x2191;, and threw stones down upon me.
 The waters flowed over my head&#x2198;. and I said “I am cut off.”